-Vejer de la Frontera is a beautiful and little white village in Andalusia, a region in the south of Spain.
+Vejer de la Frontera is a beautiful little white village in Andalusia, a region in the south of Spain.
 Vejer de la Frontera is located close to Jerez de la Frontera, the famous sherry village.
 There are several white villages in the south of Spain, think of for example Setinil de la Frontera or Arcos de la Frontera.
-I would definitely pick Vejer over Arcos and just head to Setinil for an hour or so, as personally I wouldn’t spend a full day/night here.
-Let’s get started with this Vejer de la Frontera City Guide.
+I would pick Vejer over Arcos and just head to Setinil for an hour or so, as personally I wouldn’t spend a full day/night here.
+Let’s get started with this Vejer de la Frontera Travel Guide.

 We decided to spend one night in Vejer, which was good enough.
-The village is stunning and spending a day there is easy, however, I wouldn’t know how I would spend another day in terms of touristic sights/bars/restaurants.
+The village is stunning and spending a day there is easy, however, I wouldn’t know how I would spend another day in terms of tourist sights/bars/restaurants.

 We rented a car for our full trip through Andalusia, which is very convenient.
 However, if you would like to visit Vejer de la Frontera by public transport, it is easiest to take the bus from Cadiz.
-The closest airport is Malaga airport or you can fly into Seville airport.
-Of course you can also make it part of a longer road trip through Andalusia, which we did.
+The closest airport is Malaga Airport or you can fly into Seville Airport.
+Of course, you can also make it part of a longer road trip through Andalusia, which we did.